-A pharmacist, or a pharmacy intern or agent of the pharmacist, must inform the patient or the patient's representative of the person's right to refuse substitution of the prescribed epinephrine autoinjector.
+A pharmacist, pharmacy intern, or agent of the pharmacist must inform the patient or the patient's representative of the person's right to refuse substitution of the prescribed epinephrine autoinjector.
 While not specifically required, the Board strongly encourages a pharmacist or pharmacy intern to personally instruct a patient or caregiver that a substitution has been made.

-The pharmacist, or a pharmacy intern or agent of the pharmacist, must make a reasonable attempt to inform the patient or the patient's representative if a type of epinephrine autoinjector is available at a lower or equal cost.
+A pharmacist, pharmacy intern, or agent of the pharmacist must make a reasonable attempt to inform the patient or the patient's representative if a type of epinephrine autoinjector is available at a lower or equal cost.
 NOTE: This is the same provision required for generic substitution in accordance with section 4729.38 of the Revised Code.